webetdesign/wd-newsletter/README.md

 #### Traductions

-All of contents except MEDIA type will be translated in all of the locales provided in the locales config field.
+- All of contents except MEDIA type will be translated in all of the locales provided in the locales config field.
+- If a locale property  exist in user the mail will be sent in the defined locale.
+Else, it will be sent in french

 ## Admin :